DevDecoder/HIDDevices/Readme.md

 var controllers = serviceProvider.GetService<Devices>();
 ```

-Modern DI frameworks should correctly handle instantiation and disposal automatically.
+Modern DI frameworks should correctly handle instantiation and disposal automatically, as well as suppplying a logger if registered.

 ### Logging
-The `Devices` constructor accepts an `ILogger<Devices` for logging, this is normally injected via dependency injection, but an example of a simple logger can be found in the [samples](HIDDevices.Sample) - [SimpleConsoleLogger](HIDDevices.Sample/SimpleConsoleLogger.cs).
+The `Devices` constructor accepts an [`ILogger<Devices>`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger-1?view=dotnet-plat-ext-3.1&viewFallbackFrom=netstandard-2.1) for logging, this is normally injected via dependency injection, but an example of a simple logger can be found in the [samples](HIDDevices.Sample) - [SimpleConsoleLogger](HIDDevices.Sample/SimpleConsoleLogger.cs).

 ### Detecting changes in devices